 Santa Elena De Uairen, Venezuela

-Tourists walk down from the top of Roraima Mount, near Venezuela's border with Brazil January 18, 2015.
+A Pemon indigenous porter walks on the road to Mount Roraima, near Venezuela's border with Brazil January 13, 2015.
 A mysterious table-topped mountain on the Venezuela-Brazil border that perplexed 19th century explorers and inspired "The Lost World" novel is attracting ever more modern-day adventurers.
 Once impenetrable to all but the local Pemon indigenous people, now several thousand trekkers a year make the six-day hike across Venezuela's savannah, through rivers, and up a narrow path that scales Mount Roraima's 600-meter cliff-faces.
 While that is a help to Venezuela's tottering tourism industry and brings revenues to local communities, it is also scattering a prehistoric landscape with unwanted litter.
 REUTERS/Carlos Garcia Rawlins (VENEZUELA - Tags: ENVIRONMENT SOCIETY)

 TO FIND ALL IMAGES SEARCH 'RORAIMA'